-- ✓ Attendance: You are expected to watch all classes and participate activities - ✓ Preparation: You are responsible for retrieving and reviewing necessary materials prior to scheduled zoom discussions - ✓ Exams and assignments: There are no makeups.
+- ✓ Attendance: You are expected to watch all lectures and participate in activities - ✓ Preparation: You are responsible for retrieving and reviewing necessary materials prior to scheduled zoom discussions - ✓ Exams and assignments: There are typically no makeups.
+Extenuating circumstances follow UF policy guidelines.
 In the case of emergencies, assignments will be marked down 5 percentage points for each day late.
+Please communicate with your instructor.